 Having placed one foot clumsily into my aging underwear, I stumble, swear loudly, then fall on my face.
-It’s only as I return to a state of verticality, swear again for good measure (albeit quieter), and secure my danglies in the now correctly-positioned boxer shorts, that I catch a glimpse of our street through a gap in the curtains: Snow.
+It’s only as I return to a state of verticality, swear again for good measure (albeit quieter, this time), and secure my danglies in the now correctly-positioned boxer shorts, that I catch a glimpse of our street through a gap in the curtains: Snow.

 NB: Not actually our street

-I’d heard talk of snow the day before, but I thought it was just the doom-mongers wanting to scare us all – like when the Daily Mail claims that absolutely everything will give you cancer (eating bacon, not eating bacon, immigrants, swimming with dolphins…)
+Bugger.
+I’d heard talk of snow the day before, but I thought it was just the doom-mongers wanting to scare us all – like when the Daily Mail claims that absolutely everything will give you cancer (eating bacon, immigrants, fresh air, swimming with dolphins, not eating bacon…)

-My wife stirs in our bed (she’s probably dreaming about baking), so I crouch over her and whisper: ‘Don’t panic, but I’ve just had a look, and it’s at least an inch.’
-She mumbles something derogatory about my penis, but I choose to take the moral high ground (as is so often the case), and grab Isaac.
+My wife stirs in our bed (she’s probably dreaming about baking), so I crouch over her and whisper: ‘Don’t panic, but I’ve just had a look, and it’s at definitely over an inch.’
+She then mumbles something derogatory about my penis, but I choose to take the moral high ground (as is so often the case), and grab Isaac out of bed.
 I need to get the boys fed quickly – with snow like this, there is every chance the shops will be closed for the foreseeable future.

 We eat breakfast, erm… fast, and I pack a bag for my wife.
 I ensure she has essential supplies for the walk to Isaac’s nursery, and then to her school: extra clothing, rope, a rudimentary first aid kit, distress flares, and a hunting knife.
 We pause as a family by the front door – my wife and I don’t want to alarm the children, so we simply embrace, and promise we will see each other again soon.
 After all, we’ve survived two trips to Ikea.